safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 The relationship and classification of safe relative to bitcoin depends on the perspective of each individual.
 Personally, in my heart I consider it a competitor first, with the possibility that it may replace bitcoin.
 But in my head I accept safe will more realistically be a 'complement' to bitcoin, operating side by side and filling a different-yet-similar purpose.

-Another consideration here is that safecoin is simply a 'specific type of structured data on the safe network'.
-Other generic types of structured data can (and will) be created on the safe network, which could be competing with or complementing safecoin.
+Another consideration here is that safecoin is simply a 'specific type of mutable data on the safe network'.
+Other generic types of mutable data can (and will) be created on the safe network, which could be competing with or complementing safecoin.
 It may be that safecoin is not the dominant currency on the safe network, it all depends on adoption from users.
-One thing in safecoins favor is it will be the only currency that can be used to put data on the network, giving it a strong advantage over other structured-data-as-currency.
+One thing in safecoins favor is it will be the only currency that can be used to put data on the network, giving it a strong advantage over other mutable-data-as-currency.

 [Back to Table Of Contents](#altcoin_toc)